-McIlroy is clubhouse leader at Bay Hill
+McIlroy leads after Bay Hill round one

 "As long as you don't do anything stupid and you keep it in play, you feel like you can sort of methodically build a score on this golf course.
 That's what I tried to do today."

-McIlroy's compatriot McDowell carded six birdies and two bogeys in his four-under 68.
+McIlroy's compatriot McDowell carded six birdies and two bogeys in his four-under 68, including a dropped shot on his final hole of the day, the par-four ninth.

+Despite the late setback, the 42-year-old was happy with his day's work as he looks to claw his way back up the rankings from his current position of 399th.

+"There's been a lot of really, really good stuff happening in my game," he said.
+"I feel like I'm in a good place mentally and trying to layer good days on top of good days and seeing where that takes me.
+I enjoyed it out there."